JD499/fund-breakdown/README.md

 The frontend is written in TypeScript and React.
 It provides the user interface for the application.
 The main components include:

 - `App.tsx`: The main application file.
-- `AppBarComponent.tsx`, `DrawerComponent.tsx`, `HoldingsDisplay.tsx`, `MainContent.tsx`, `PortfolioForm.tsx`: These are the main React components used in the application.
+- `AppBarComponent.tsx`, `DrawerComponent.tsx`, `HoldingsDisplay.tsx`, `MainContent.tsx`: These are the main React components used in the application.
 - `constants.ts`: Contains constant values used across the frontend.
 - `main.tsx`: The entry point for the frontend application.
 - `Holdings.tsx`, `Portfolio.tsx`: These files represent different pages in the application.